 Next Steps for Employers

 Employers in Nebraska should continue to monitor the legal case(s) surrounding the approved medical cannabis measure.
-If the measure holds up in court, it is likely that more guidance for employers will come as the Commission establishes regulations.
+If the measure holds up in court, the Commission will likely provide more guidance for employers as it establishes regulations.

 DISA Global Solutions aims to provide accurate and informative content for educational purposes only and does not constitute legal advice.
 The reader retains full responsibility for the use of the information contained herein.
 Always consult with a professional or legal expert.